 A proposal is an example of a real life task.
-Candidates are asked to prepare some ideas that could be used and to persuade the reader of the benefit of the proposal.
-While the structure of a proposal is very similar to the report, a report addresses a current situation, whereas a proposal considers a possible future action.
+Candidates are asked to prepare some ideas that could be used to persuade the reader of the benefit of the proposal.
+While the structure of a proposal is very similar to the C1 report, a report addresses a current situation, whereas a proposal considers a possible future action.

 Firstly, you need to show that you have an understanding of the type of register and structure needed.
 For proposals the style is generally formal or semi-formal.
 You should also follow the types of conventions that we have seen with the structure of reports.